SENER - Silver Economy Network of European Regions

 The AAMEE project aims at generating a broad basis of actors - e.g. NGOs, voluntary organisations, local authorities, researchers, policy makers and supporters from various economic areas - from all over Europe.

 The AAMEE project is funded by the Directorate-General for Employment, Social Affairs and Equal Opportunities of the European Commission within the ENEA programme (VP/2007/009 ENEA).
-The project has been initiated and is co-financed by the Ministry for Intergenerational Affairs, Family, Women and Integration of the State of North Rhine-Westphalia, Germany (MGFFI NRW).
+The project has been initiated and is co-financed by the Ministry of Health, Equalities, Care and Ageing of the State of North Rhine-Westphalia, Germany (MGFFI NRW).

 Further information can be obtained from the website www.aamee.eu